Be on Alert – Fraudulent Employment Offers. Learn More

 - Maintain active engagement with current developments in the field of clinical psychology and related disciplines

 - Provide evidence-informed written responses, sometimes within a very short turn-around time

 - Perform administrative duties as needed

 Mandatory Qualifications (Education, Certifications, Experience, Skills):

 - Masters degree or higher in a mental health field of practice

-- Strong secondary research experience (e.g., literature reviews, systematic reviews)
+- Strong secondary research experience (e.g., research methodology, literature reviews, systematic reviews)

 - Prior experience working with suicide